hdShang/arxiv-daily/docs/cs-CL/2025-09-03/papers/250903122v2-from-injection-to-defense-constructing-edit-based-fingerprints-for-l.md

 ---
 layout: default
-title: From Injection to Defense: Constructing Edit-Based Fingerprints for Large Language Models
+title: "From Injection to Defense: Constructing Edit-Based Fingerprints for Large Language Models"
 ---

 # From Injection to Defense: Constructing Edit-Based Fingerprints for Large Language Models